-We own a patent application directed to the design of AAV drug delivery cassettes.
+We own three patent applications directed to the design of AAV drug delivery cassettes.
 This application is pending in the United States, and is due to convert November 14, 2015.
 Patents that grant from this patent family are generally expected to expire in 2035, subject to possible patent term extensions.

-We own a patent application directed to regulatable expression control of AAV transgenes.
-This application is pending in the United States, and is due to convert February 23, 2016.
+We own two patent applications directed to regulatable expression control of AAV transgenes.
+These applications are pending in the United States, and are due to convert at the earliest on February 23, 2016.
 Patents that grant from this patent family are generally expected to expire in 2036, subject to possible patent term extensions.

 We own two patent applications directed to AAVs encoding frataxin constructs for the treatment of Friedreich's Ataxia.
-This application is pending in the United States, and is due to convert April 24, 2016.
+These applications are pending in the United States, and are due to convert at the earliest on April 24, 2016.
 Patents that grant from this patent family are generally expected to expire in 2036, subject to possible patent term extensions.